 What is Employee Value Proposition?

-Employee Value Proposition (EVP) is the unique set of employee benefits received in recognition of their performance in the workplace.
+Employee Value Proposition (EVP) is the unique set of employee benefits received in recognition of an employee's skills, performance, and traits in the workplace.

 Attracting good people means providing a suite of values and benefits that are irresistible.
 These should reflect the things that matter to your target audiences.
 After all, they have a choice – why should they choose you?

-Organizations with effective EVPs have greater access to top talent than organizations without.
+Organizations with strong employee value propositions have greater access to attract top talent than organizations without.

 The importance of improving employee turnover rates is well known.
 When good staff leave, they undermine business momentum and take valuable experience with them.
 A strong EVP provides the working environment staff need and anticipates the perks they’d love to have.